 Buy a pop-up tent that is dedicated as the reading room or one of those cardboard castles or spaceships as a private reading oasis.
 Let your child make a fort with blankets over the dining room table and read under there.

-Making reading seem like a chore (“write two sentences about this story on this reading log”) is a sure-fire way to keep children from reading more and it’s totally unnecessary if your goals is to get your child to read more.
+Making reading seem like a chore (“write two sentences about this story on this reading log”) is a sure-fire way to keep children from reading more.
+It’s totally unnecessary if your goals is to get your child to read more.

 Try to give choices for many different types of books.
 This increases your odds on finding a book that hooks your child.

 Jim Trelease is the author of the Read Aloud Handbook and an expert in how parents can foster literacy in their children.

 According to his research, many lifelong readers find a “home run book… that inspires them to keep reading” (5th edition, p.
 137).
 My home run books were the Little House on the Prairie books and Baby Sitter’s Club series.

 The book How to Get Your Child to Love Reading is a 500-page resource for different types, themes, and genres of books that certainly will engage your child.
 While your local librarian will also have tons of suggestions for you if you ask, this books is a great reference if you want to DIY expand your child’s reading options.

 Research has shown that children who view more than 10 hours a week of television have lower reading scores than children who watch less than 10 hours (Read Aloud Handbook, 5th edition, p.
 197).
 Thus, there’s a compelling reason to limit screen time besides the risks of childhood obesity.